AllAround

 AllAround cover.png

-Scope: End-to-end: research, strategy, IA, wireframing, visual design, prototyping, usability testing
+Research, strategy, IA, interaction design, UI, prototyping, usability testing

-Target Users: Adults 20–45 who want to be more active but face motivational or logistical barriers
+Adults 20–45 who want to be more active but face motivational, social, or logistical barriers

 THE OPPORTUNITY